 A lender commits to lend to a potential borrower a fixed loan amount based on a completed loan application, credit reports, debt, savings and underwriter review.
 The commitment remains as long as the borrower still meets the qualification requirements at the time of purchase.
 This does not guaranty a loan until the property has passed inspections and underwriting guidelines.

 Any amount paid to reduce the principal balance of a loan before the due date or payment in full of a mortgage.
-This can occur with the sale of the property, the pay off the loan in full, or a foreclosure.
+This can occur with the sale of the property, the pay off of the loan in full, or a foreclosure.
 In each case, full payment occurs before the loan has been fully amortized.